Thank you for inviting us to be a part of your special day!

 Bride and Groom (Different Cultures)

 A commonly asked question is whether or not it is permissible for a man and woman of different ethnicities and cultures to marry.
 The answer is absolutely yes.
-That said, children should be aware of preferences and expectations that their parents may have for them in terms of their future spouse, and parents should have open discussions with their children regarding this.
-Ultimately, it is completely permissible to marry anyone from any given cultural or ethnic background as long as they meet the requirements listed above.
+That said, children should be aware of preferences and expectations that their parents may have for them regarding their future spouse, and parents should have open discussions with their children regarding this.
+Ultimately, it is entirely permissible to marry anyone from any given cultural or ethnic background as long as they meet the requirements listed above.

 When should someone convert or perform shahadah?